The Right Way to Plan Your Career: A Roadmap

-I hear this from high-achieving millennial women all the time.
+I hear this from high-achievers all the time.

 As a go-getter, you’re probably used to options just presenting themselves.
 You work hard, someone notices, and an opportunity or promotion comes your way.